godotengine/godot-docs/classes/class_websocketclient.rst

 - void **disconnect_from_host** **(** :ref:`int<class_int>` code=1000, :ref:`String<class_String>` reason="" **)**

-Disconnect this client from the connected host.
-See :ref:`WebSocketPeer.close<class_WebSocketPeer_method_close>` for more info.
+Disconnects this client from the connected host.
+See :ref:`WebSocketPeer.close<class_WebSocketPeer_method_close>` for more information.